bazel-ios/rules_ios/docs/index_while_building.md

 ### clang compilation

 The native rules currently don't have an specify indexstore as a clang compilation action output.
-[Task 2](#Task roadmap) is to update rules_cc compilation actions to write to a global index internally and then copy the updated units+records to an output directory to ensure remote caching will work.
+It may use rules_cc compilation actions to write to a global index internally and then copy the updated units+records to an output directory to ensure remote caching will work.
+Here, it uses rules_cc to add an extra compilation output for the translation unit / source file.

 ### Incrementally importing remotely compiled indexes